tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/track-java-usage-in-a-container/track-java-usage-in-a-container.md

-# Tracking Java Usage in a Container
+# Track Java Usage in a Container

 ## Introduction
 This lab will guide you in creating a Docker image on your compute instance and how to enable Java Management Service to track Java usage in a container.